schoeberl/risc-v-lab/README.md

  * Presentation of your processor
    * On last Friday
    * A few slides
-   * Demo in FPGA board
+   * Demo in your FPGA board
  * Show me your code
  * No report needed
-   * Just one with names, title, abstract, and a link to your repo
+   * Just one page with names, title, abstract, and a link to your repo
+   * Maybe your processsor has a name?

 ## Competition